Type your search below

 The Worshipping Community Roll is primarily an electoral register – we hold elections of lay people to represent us on the York Deanery Synod every three years – the next Deanery Synod election will be held in 2026.

 The governance reforms introduced by the 2021 Cathedrals Measure also require Chapter to review the role and membership of the representative groups through which we consult members of our Community and involve them in our engagement work and wider ministry.
-We have created a new group charged with building up the worshipping community at York called the Community Matters Forum, which will be launched with an election process in September 2024 – full details to follow.
-The Forum’s Terms of Reference are available HERE.
+New arrangements are under discussion and details will be confirmed in due course.

 For more information about our Worshipping Community Roll please contact Andy Oates, Chapter Clerk, at 8-9 Minster Yard, York, YO1 7HH (email chapterclerk@yorkminster.org or direct line 01904 557210).